-The problems are simple enough to be solved with core constructs present in all versions of any given programming language; if you really need to convince yourself whether a particular feature works as expected, use "Verify" button in the demo test or in the test proper.
+The problems are simple enough to be solved with core constructs present in all versions of any given programming language; if you really need to convince yourself whether a particular feature works as expected, use "Run" button in the demo test or in the test proper.

 The execution environment consists of the programming language's standard library and nothing more.
-If you ever need to convince yourself that a particular component is available, use "Verify" button in the demo test or in the test proper.
+If you ever need to convince yourself that a particular component is available, use "Run" button in the demo test or in the test proper.

 Although in some programming languages the underlying hardware characteristics are exposed, the solutions generally can be written independently from them.
-If you ever need to verify whether you can rely on particular feature of the execution environment, use "Verify" button in the demo test or in the test proper.
+If you ever need to verify whether you can rely on particular feature of the execution environment, use "Run" button in the demo test or in the test proper.

 I received an e-mail saying "Candidate requires special arrangements to be made due to a disability".
 What is this?